limebrew-org/express-redis-caching/README.md

 In Case of Cache Hit, then value for the key (username) is fetched and sent as a response to the client which is visible in the response time for the request  below:

 ![Cache-Hit](media/cache_hit.png)

+### Cache Expiration
+The cache is being expired automatically when the `CACHE_EXPIRATION_TIME` is reached which is passed from `.env` files set to `120` seconds.
+After that, the key will be removed and for next request, a brand new API call will be done.